Get out and about in the capital this summer with our guide to the best exhibitions London has to offer – updated July 2018

 Dream On (until January 20 2019) is an exploration of dreaming, imagination and unconsciousness.
 The exhibition features a ceramic installation by artist Christie Brown, referencing dolls from the artist’s childhood memories who go on journeys around the museum after-hours.
 Alongside, a series of photographs produced by photographer Madeleine Waller and artist Katherine Tulloh in collaboration with students from a local primary school interpret the students’ own remembered dreams.

-Known for their curious exhibitions exploring the human condition the Wellcome’s upcoming Teeth (May 17 – September 16), is no exception.
+Known for their curious exhibitions exploring the human condition the Wellcome’s upcoming Teeth (until September 16), is no exception.
 Drawing on the Wellcome’s collection, as well as that of the British Dental Association, the exhibition examines the history of dentistry through cartoons and caricatures, advertisements, medical tools and protective amulets.
-Featuring fascinating examples of past practice and tools, fears and anxieties around dentistry, and the idea of oral hygiene as a right and responsibility.
+Featuring fascinating examples of past practice and tools, fears and anxieties around dentistry, and the idea of oral hygiene as both a right and responsibility.

 A witty artistic duo at the Whitechapel Gallery

 In East London at the Whitechapel Gallery Killed Negatives: Unseen Images of 1930s America (until August 26) brings together defaced documentary photographs commissioned by Roy Stryker to expose the desperate poverty of rural America in the great Depression.
 Some of the greatest photographers of the era, including Dorothea Lange and Walker Evans were recruited for this task.
 They were also subjected to Stryker’s heavy-handed editing – any image which didn’t fit his vision was defaced with a hole punched through the negative.
 When printed the rejected images result in a surreal, and rather ominous, black dot, rendering them unprintable.
 The exhibition brings together 70 of these ‘killed’ negatives.